 Atlanta Braves vs Philadelphia Phillies Odds, Spread, and Totals

-The Atlanta Braves will continue their series against the NL East rival Philadelphia Phillies.
-The two teams have engaged in one of the most prolific rivalries in the MLB in…
+The Atlanta Braves will continue their series against the Philadelphia Phillies today in the first game of a doubleheader.
+The Phillies stole Game 1 of the series behind an excellent team pitching…

-The Atlanta Braves will continue their series against the NL East rival Philadelphia Phillies.
-The two teams have engaged in one of the most prolific rivalries in the MLB in recent years, ensuring a quality series whenever the two squads meet.
+The Atlanta Braves will continue their series against the Philadelphia Phillies today in the first game of a doubleheader.
+The Phillies stole Game 1 of the series behind an excellent team pitching performance, making this contest an opportunity to clinch the series against their division rivals.

-One of Atlanta's most promising young players will take up the spotlight in this game.
-AJ Smith-Shawver has been a pleasant surprise this season, putting up a solid 3.67 ERA and a 1.42 WHIP over his eight starts.
-Those numbers are a little bit inflated thanks to Smith-Shawver's last start, when the Washington Nationals absolutely shelled the righty for seven runs in three innings.
-A matchup with the Phillies could be a recipe for a second straight bad outing if Smith-Shawver cannot pull things together.
+The Braves will deploy one of their best young arms to the mound in this game.
+AJ Smith-Shawver has been surprisingly efficient on the season, posting a 3.67 ERA and a 1.42 WHIP through eight starts after being called to replace a couple of injured arms in Atlanta's rotation.
+While the righty has mostly had success, his last time out marked the only disastrous appearance of Smith-Shawver's season when the Washington Nationals crushed him for seven runs over three innings.
+The Phillies are far from an ideal rebound candidate, but Atlanta is counting on Smith-Shawver for a return to normalcy here.

 Spread